mouyang2001/rpa-group-12/README.md

 Due to the limit of machine learning, invoices that have more than two pages cannot be read successfully.
 For the failed invoice, the bot will return a blank line and its filename will be recorded to a log file called **failed.txt** so that users can know which invoice isn't processed.

-## Learn More

-You can learn more about UiPath in the [UiPath documentation](https://docs.uipath.com/).

 ---